rpoole444/tik-tac-toe/README.md

 # Tic-tac-toe

 ### Description:
 Need a new desktop game to play with your friends and family?
 Feeling like having some fun?
-Look no further, the music themed - Tic-tac-toe app allows users to play head to head in a classic tic tak toe game directly from your computer!
+Look no further, the music themed - Tic-tac-toe app allows users to play head-to-head in a classic tic tak toe game directly from your computer!
 Join the fun and enjoy the developer's original recording as you play against your friends!!

 ### Installation Instructions: